fjankowsk/scatfit/README.md

   filename              The name of the input filterbank file. dm                    The dispersion measure of the FRB.

-options:
+optional arguments:
   -h, --help            show this help message and exit --center value        The center of the model component.
 Use several times to define multiple model components.
-The
-                        center values must be in increasing order. (default: []) --binburst bin        Specify the burst location bin manually. (default: None) --fast                Enable fast processing.
+The center values must be in increasing order. (default: [])
+  --binburst bin        Specify the burst location bin manually. (default: None) --fast                Enable fast processing.
 This reduces the number of MCMC steps drastically. (default: False) --fitrange start end  Consider only this time range of data in the fit.
-Increase the region for wide or highly- scattered bursts.
+Increase the region for wide or highly-scattered bursts.
 Ensure that most of the scattering tail is included in the fit. (default:
                         [-150.0, 150.0])
+  --fscrunch factor     Integrate this many frequency channels. (default: 256) -g start end, --gates start end
+                        Time gates marking the on-pulse range.
+All data outside this range is considered baseline. (default: [-50.0, 50.0])
-  --fscrunch factor     Integrate this many frequency channels. (default: 256) --tscrunch factor     Integrate this many time samples. (default: 1) --norfi               Disable all internal RFI excision methods and use the input data as provided (aside from
+  --tscrunch factor     Integrate this many time samples. (default: 1) --norfi               Disable all internal RFI excision methods and use the input data as provided (aside from scaling).
+This is useful for synthetic input data or if you have cleaned the data already using
-                        scaling).
-This is useful for synthetic input data or if you have cleaned the data already using external tools. (default: False) --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
+                        external tools. (default: False) --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
                         Use the specified scattering model. (default: scattered_isotropic_analytic)